 UDDEHOLM is present on every continent.
 This ensures you high-quality Swedish tool steel and local support wherever you are.
-ASSAB is our wholly-owned subsidiary and exclusive sales channel, representing Uddeholm in various parts of the world.
+ASSAB is our wholly-owned subsidiary and exclusive sales channel, representing Uddeholm in the Asia Pacific area.
 Together we secure our position as the world's leading supplier of tooling materials.